Designing for a global audience

 Business Goal

-The team needed to know if Nigeria was a feasible target market and wanted insight on local partnerships, cultural sentiments around crypto and the legal landscape ahead of marketing efforts
+The team needed to know if Nigeria was a feasible target market and wanted insight on local partnerships, cultural sentiments around crypto and the legal landscape ahead of marketing efforts.

 Product Goals

 I wanted to learn about future feature opportunities & product design pain-points from active users.
-We were unable to schedule remote user testing due to time zone and platform restrictions
+We were unable to schedule remote user testing due to time zone and platform restrictions.

 We completed 17 user interviews from three cohorts to understand current & potential future Valora users